 - Repair promptly.
 Even the best-cleaned and best-maintained car may suffer a fault — the check engine light might come on for a faulty sensor, or you might hear a rattle for a loose suspension component.
 Do not ignore these things!
 They may not seem extremely important, but collateral damage may create an even bigger problem down the line.
 A faulty sensor will kill your fuel economy, or a misfire might cost you thousands in catalytic converters.

 Bottom line, if you take care of your car, she’ll take care of you right back.

-For more information on car cleaning, maintenance and repair, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on what message your car shape sends, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Foter.

 Ben has been taking things apart since he was 5, and putting them back together again since he was 8.
 After dabbling in DIY repairs at home and on the farm, he found his calling in the CGCC Automobile Repair program.
 After he held his ASE CMAT for 10 years, Ben decided he needed a change.
 Now, he writes on automotive topics across the web and around the world, including new automotive technology, transportation legislation, emissions, fuel economy and auto repair.